-- A grain based breakfast cereal with low-fat milk is the perfect start for a growing boy or girl.
-Fortified cereals are ones that provide key nutrients like iron and vitamin D.
+- A wholegrain based breakfast cereal with low-fat milk and some fruit is a great start for a growing boy or girl.
+Many fortified cereals provide key nutrients like iron and vitamin D.

 - Yoghurt, fruit and granola/muesli

-- Wholegrain toast with grilled mushrooms/ beans/soft boiled egg
+- Wholemeal toast with grilled mushrooms/ beans/soft boiled egg

 Top tip – get the first of your 5 a day in at breakfast.
 Add some fruit to your kid’s favourite cereal or make a fruit smoothie with a low-fat yogurt

 The Kellogg’s GAA Cúl Camp break is from 11-11.30am and most kids will want a snack at this time to refuel their tank.
-We want to make sure this is as healthy a snack as possible while also making sure that it provides them with the energy needed to enjoy their pre-lunch activities.
+We want to make sure this is a healthy whilst also making sure that it provides them with the energy they need to enjoy the rest of their pre-lunch activities.

-Anything sugary or salty at this time of the morning is not recommended.
+Anything high in fat, salt or sugar at this time of the morning is not recommended.
 This is snack time, not treat time.
 It doesn’t require any additional work to include a healthy snack in their lunch-box instead of a sugary treat.
 Why not try:

 - A chopped apple with peanut butter drizzled over it

-- A banana sandwich with honey/jam on whole grain bread
+- A banana sandwich with honey/jam on wholemeal bread

 - Fresh fruit – bananas, pears, mandarin oranges, grapes, watermelon, strawberries – the list is endless

-- Dried fruit and nuts (be sure your child does not have any nut allergies if considering trying this option)
+- A small handful of dried fruit and nuts (be sure your child does not have any nut allergies if considering trying this option)

-- Hummus with chopped vegetables such as carrots, peppers, or celery
+- Houmous with chopped vegetables such as carrots, peppers, or celery

 - Low fat rice pudding